christseng89/MCP-Example/README.md

-# MCP Multi-Tool Server
+# MCP Calculator Server

-A comprehensive Model Context Protocol (MCP) server built with FastMCP that provides calculator tools, document resources, and prompt templates.
+A comprehensive Model Context Protocol (MCP) server built with FastMCP that provides calculator tools, SDK documentation resources, and prompt templates.
 This server demonstrates multiple MCP capabilities including tools, resources, and prompts in a single implementation.

 ## Features